This post may contain compensated links. Refer to my disclaimer for more info.

 Tired of not knowing how to cook green beans – because they’re tasteless, soggy, or too crunchy – and take forever to cook?!
 You’re about to learn how to rock this yummy Southern green beans recipe like a boss and be done in minutes.
 I struggled for years to know how to cook green beans that actually had incredible flavor and were just the right amount of crunchiness, while remaining in the healthy vegetable category.
 There are just a couple secrets to learn and you’ll be on your way to healthy green bean recipes on your own (that don’t necessarily taste healthy!).
 Ready to get on to the deliciousness?
 Let’s go!

 If you’ve been around THTG at all, you know I adore sharing easy recipes, stress-free travel tips, and cleaning, cozying, and family-friendly entertainment hacks.
 Enjoy a solution to this age-old struggle of having your family actually like the green beans on their plate!

-Knowing how to cook green beans in the quickest and easiest way is simply knowing how to “saute” green beans.
+Knowing how to cook green beans (frozen green bean recipes) in the quickest and easiest way is simply knowing how to “saute” green beans.
 The following sauteed green bean recipe secrets include three key things (especially when cooking frozen green beans):

 - infusing flavor early

 - using the correct cooking oil

 - using the right temperature at right time